Summer of 1972

-Summer of 1970 Volume XVI Edition 6 Issue Highlights This week’s “Resorter Girl” was Diana Holmes, who was also featured in the Hess Apparel full-page ad.
-Hosts Mr. and Mrs. R. Marbury Stamp invited guests to the North Winds Motel on the bay at 55th Street.
+Summer of 1970 Volume XVI Edition 5 Issue Highlights This week’s “Resorter Girl” was Nancy Arenzm who was sporting Villager Swimwear.
+Mr. and Mrs. R. Marbury Stamp invited guests to their North Winds Motel on the bay at 55th Street.
 Among those featured in Shirley Ferrante’s Salty Spray column were Dick Laws, 64th Street Super Market; Josh Richardson, Josh’s 46th … Continue reading

 Summer of 1965 Volume XI Edition 2 Issue Highlights • In his City Hall Report, Councilman C.H.
 Shuey wrote, “Since you were here last summer, Ocean City has come of age – no longer is it a narrow strip of sand confined between the Inlet and 41st Street, with but little room to grow.
 Annexation of former North Ocean … Continue reading

 Summer of 1962 Volume VIII Edition 4 Issue Highlights • Beginning on Friday July, 6, Ocean Downs Raceway hosted nine races every night. • Ocean City Day Camp offered vacationing parents a vacation from their children. • Located on 9th street and North Baltimore Avenue, the Madison Hotel opened its doors for the first time this summer. • … Continue reading

 Summer of 1971 Volume XVII Edition 5 Issue Highlights • At Davis Promotions’ Rod and Custom Show at the OC Convention Show, “The Original Corvette” was being featured with $1,000 in prize money and trophies on the line. • The featured model in the Hess Apparel advertisement was Karen Moore, who was modeling a suit by Poppy Swimwear. … Continue reading